Easter is my love story

 But He can.

-And His love has been, for me, a never-ending tonic
+And His love has been, for me, a never-ending tonic.

-Thank you for never leaving me, even when I forgot You were there.
+Thank you for never leaving me.

 Thank you for thinking of me when You died.